 The Final Manuscript

 Manuscripts submitted should be prepared according to the guidelines given here.
-One electronic Word manuscript is required, and one hard (paper) copy of the manuscript is preferred but not required.
+One electronic Word manuscript is required.

 Electronic Word Manuscript

 - Use the same hardware and software systems from start to finish.